Yes, ABBA made it into this article. Obviously. But please let people know that Swedish music has moved on since their heyday.

 ‘We have a strong tradition of folk music in Sweden but I also think great artists serve as inspiration to other artists to make it’, says Ian Haugland.
 ‘Let´s say The Spotnicks in the 60s inspired ABBA in the 70s which inspired Roxette in the 80s and so on.’

 After ABBA, who ruled the 70s and early 80s to become the second most successful group ever behind the Beatles, came Roxette, Neneh Cherry, and Europe who rocked the 80s and early 90s.

 The 90s also brought with it Ace of Base and Neneh’s brother Eagle Eye Cherry alongside bands like The Cardigans who would later pass the baton into the early 2000s on to the likes of indie rockers The Hives, Peter Bjorn & John, and Jens Lekman.
 Today, artists Robyn, Lykke Li, and Miss Li now dominate pop charts in their respective genres.

 Visitors can learn more about ABBA’s impressive career at the new ABBA Museum as well as Sweden’s contribution to global music at the Swedish Music Hall of Fame – both located on the island of Djurgården in Stockholm.

-*According to a paper by American researchers Joel Waldfogel and Fernando Ferreira of the University of Pennsylvania Wharton School, Sweden is the number one exporter of chart music relative to GDP in the world, followed by Canada, Finland, the UK, New Zealand and the US (based on data from 1960 to 2007).
+*According to the paper ‘Pop Internationalism: Has Half a Century of World Music Trade Displaced Local Culture?’ by American researchers Joel Waldfogel and Fernando Ferreira of the University of Pennsylvania Wharton School, Sweden is the number one exporter of chart music relative to GDP in the world, followed by Canada, Finland, the UK, New Zealand and the US (based on data from 1960 to 2007).

 Last updated: 9 January 2020